Get the AI Strategy Playbook Now

 What is the sharing economy?

-The Airbnb business model is a good example of the sharing economy, an industry that is based on using digital platforms to unlock the value of underutilized assets.
-In Airbnb’s case, its business is connecting travellers with hosts renting space in their homes, generally on a short-term basis.
+The Airbnb business model is a good example of the sharing economy, an industry based on using digital platforms to unlock the value of underutilized assets.

-Renting assets to other people is something people have been doing for thousands of years.
-However, the rise of digital platforms has enabled millions of people to easily connect.
+However, the rise of digital platforms has enabled millions of people to connect easily.
 In other words, two-sided platforms connect owners and seekers at scale.
-This is also referred to as peer-to-peer (P2P) business model.
+This is also referred to as a peer-to-peer (P2P) business model.

-Sharing economy means “What is mine is yours, for a fee” (The Economist) and has become a driving force behind a range of new business models.
-In 2011, sharing was nominated as one of the “10 ideas that will change the world“.
-The most common revenue model of a platform business is to charge a service fee.
+The sharing economy means “What is mine is yours, for a fee” (The Economist) and has become a driving force behind a range of new business models.
+In 2011, sharing was nominated as one of the “10 ideas that will change the world.”

-Mission & Core Values:
+Airbnb Mission & Core Values:

 Airbnb Business Model Canvas